-Despite the snowy end to the work week, a tell-tale sign that spring is on its way will take place this weekend: daylight saving time.
+A telltale sign that winter is on its way will take place over the weekend: daylight saving time.

 To celebrate, here are some fast facts about daylight saving time: